 Overview of Creating a DB System

-When you create a DB system using the Console, the API, or the CLI, the system is provisioned to support Oracle databases, and an initial database is created based on the options you provide and some default options described later in this topic.
+When you create a DB system using the Console, the API, or the CLI, a system is provisioned to support Oracle Database, and an Oracle Database is created based on the options you provide and some default options described later in this article.

 Required IAM Policy